-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the three and six months ended June 30, 2023 and 2022

-The information in this management discussion and analysis ("MD&A") is as of April 27, 2023 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2022 and December 31, 2021.
-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards
+The information in this management discussion and analysis ("MD&A") is as of August 3, 2023 and should be read in conjunction with the condensed interim consolidated financial statements for the three and six months ended June 30, 2023 and 2022 and the audited consolidated financial statements for the years ended December 31, 2022 and 2021.
+The condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards

-The consolidated financial statements do not include any adjustments to the recoverability and classification of recorded assets, or the amounts of, and classification of liabilities that would be necessary if the going concern assumption were not appropriate.
+The condensed interim consolidated financial statements do not include any adjustments to the recoverability and classification of recorded assets, or the amounts of, and classification of liabilities that would be necessary if the going concern assumption were not appropriate.
 Such adjustments could be material.
 The amounts shown as mineral properties and related deferred costs represent costs net of recoveries to date, less amounts written off, and do not necessarily represent present or future values.
 Recoverability of the amounts shown for mineral properties is dependent upon the discovery of economically recoverable mineral reserves, securing and maintaining title and beneficial interest in the properties, the ability of the Company to obtain financing necessary to complete the exploration and development of its mineral property interests, and on future profitable production or proceeds from the disposition of the mineral property interests.